cobwebos/docs/articles/data-explorer/follower.md

             "type": "string",
             "defaultValue": "",
             "metadata": {
-                "description": "Name of the follower cluster."
+                "description": "Name of the cluster to which the database will be attached."
             }
         },
         "attachedDatabaseConfigurationsName": {